-Predictive Analytics for Nonprofits, Arjuna News, personas, high-value donors, propensity data, propensity score data, personalized campaigns, personalized content, personalized solutions, predictive algorithms, propensity scores
+Predictive Analytics for Nonprofits, Arjuna News, personas, propensity data, propensity score data, personalized campaigns, personalized content, personalized solutions, predictive algorithms, propensity scores, Custom Ask Amount Formula

 Organizations always dream of doing “more with less”, especially when focusing on improving customer profitability.
 But they can’t seem to turn that dream into reality.
 One of the main reasons why is that they are spending just as much time and energy marketing to customers who are least likely to respond as they do on those who are most likely to respond.
 This is a HUGE problem because organizations could substantially reduce marketing costs by focusing exclusively on 1) those already in their system who have a high likelihood of responding and 2) like-minded prospects outside of their current database.
 We at Arjuna have a solution to this problem - PROPENSITY SCORES.
 Let me explain further.

-higher propensity to respond, predictive modeling, personalized marketing campaigns, Arjuna News, proprietary algorithms, propensity score data, improving customer profitability, reduce marketing costs, propensity to unsubscribe, propensity scores, propensity to attrite, direct marketing campaigns
+higher propensity to respond, predictive modeling, personalized marketing campaigns, Arjuna News, proprietary algorithms, propensity score data, improving customer profitability, reduce marketing costs, propensity to unsubscribe, propensity scores, propensity to attrite, Marketing